KaspianDev/kaspian-font/README.md

 These characters were modified by me:
 ![image](https://user-images.githubusercontent.com/34658474/173202276-13971034-36e3-4381-a063-145a965b96fb.png)

-Some characters have their position changed (like l,r,k).
+(Tilde has smooth start and end, "at" has longer "tail", backtick has smaller angle, braces are longer) Some characters have their position changed (like l,r,k).
 My edition also has Fira Code Ligatures using [this](https://github.com/ToxicFrog/Ligaturizer) tool.